Accessibility in the Pyle Center

 - Presenters should plan to bring five copies of their papers, even if it is in draft form, for the use of attendees who wish to follow the written text.
 Presenters who use handouts should prepare some copies in a large-print format (sans-serif font, 16-point type size).
 Presenters should indicate whether they want their papers and handouts returned.

 - When speaking, position your face at an angle that allows participants to read your lips.
-Avoid speaking while facing away from the audience, or while looking down at papers or screens.
+Avoid speaking while facing away from the audience or while looking down at papers or screens.

 - Please describe any PowerPoints or other visuals.